fret/cytoscape/README.md

 repo sync
 ```

-At this point, your Then, you need to create local branches
+At this point, you need to create local branches

 ```
 repo start master api impl gui-distribution support parent headless-distribution